polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will configure private IP addresses assigned to the Azure VMs and front end IP configuration of load balancers deployed in the previous task by using an Azure Resource Manager template.

->**Note:** At this point, each of the Azure VMs we have deployed in the previous task has a dynamically assigned Private IP address.
+>**Note:** At this point, each of the Azure VMs you have deployed in the previous task has a dynamically assigned Private IP address.

 Configure the private IP addresses of Azure VMs and frontend IP configuration of load balancers in the following manner: